drivelling-spinel/tartar/doc/maintain.md

 - Bug has been fixed in offset computation for segments loaded from extended ZDoom format data.
-The most apparent change is that animated diamonds at the start of MAP03 of Jumpwad are rendered correctly.
+The most apparent change is that animated diamonds at the start of MAP03 of Jumpwad are rendered correctly
 - Bug in handling of huge node tables has been fixed by extending segment number reference from 16 to 32 bits in the subsector structure.
-As a result maps on the scale of MAP32 of Eviternity have their geometry loaded and displayed correctly now.
+As a result maps on the scale of MAP32 of Eviternity have their geometry loaded and displayed correctly now
+- Finishing 5th map of any Doom 1 episode no longer takes players to episode end.
+THis behaviour is retained for Chex Quest (it was in fact only intended for Chex Quest originally)
+- `force_load <slot>` CCMD has been added that takes advantage of original MBF code to override savegame compatibility checks when loading a level

 ### System

 - DeepSea 32 bit format for NODES, SEGS and SUBSECTORS is now supprted, so all maps of Avactor (including MAP09 and MAP10) can be loaded
+- Slime trale removal is back on by default and can be overridden from the Eternity Options menu

+**Additionally** Tartar pre-packaged try out version (the Tartar-portable.zip) has been updated:

+- Previous build of DOSBox has been replaced by the Enhanced Community Edition build for better stability
+- MIDI playback is now via FluidLiquid with soundfont included with the zip
+- Fixes directory has been reorganized and Chex and Hacx DEH files have been added
+- Bugs have been fixed in doom2.cmd for both single file and directory drag and drop scenarios
+- ETERNAL.BAT has been added to conveniently launch Eternal Doom.
+Drag it onto dosbox.cmd once you have Eternal Doom installed into ETERNAL directory.
+THe directory also has a patched ESHELL.EXE modified specifically for the directory layout of Tartar-portable.zip